-When carried out under controlled conditions and in modern facilities, incineration can be used to produce electricity or fuel for certain industrial processes.
-However, poor or incomplete burning of waste can lead to the release of hazardous carcinogenic and toxic chemicals15.
-Particularly dangerous is the fact that incineration releases toxic nanoparticles that are small enough to penetrate the lung membrane and enter the bloodstream16.
-Once in the bloodstream, they can pass into every body tissue, including the brain, which can cause neurodegenerative diseases such as Alzheimer's, Parkinson's disease, or Huntington's disease17.
+Not only does the Elbasan incineration plant disrespect existing agreements, it also causes unimaginable environmental harm.
+Poor or incomplete burning of waste, especially when it concerns recycle waste such as plastics, can lead to the release of hazardous carcinogenic and toxic chemicals.
+Particularly dangerous is the fact that incineration releases toxic nanoparticles that are small enough to penetrate the lung membrane and enter the bloodstream.
+Once in the bloodstream, they can pass into every body tissue, including the brain, which can cause neurodegenerative diseases such as Alzheimer's, Parkinson's disease, or Huntington's disease.